Lesotho FM Residency Faculty

 LeBoHA – Boston University Administration

 Dr. Brian Jack

 Director of the Lesotho Boston Health Alliance

-Brian Jack, MD, is Associate Professor of Family Medicine, Chair of the Department of Family Medicine at Boston University School of Medicine and Director of the Lesotho Boston Health Alliance.
+Brian Jack, MD, is Associate Professor of Family Medicine, Chair of the Department of Family Medicine at Boston University School of Medicine, and Director of the Lesotho Boston Health Alliance.
 Dr. Jack received his medical degree from the University of Massachusetts and completed his residency training at the Brown University where he was Chief Resident.
 He completed a fellowship in Obstetrics at the University of Washington.
-He has an active family medicine practice that includes high risk OB and cesarean section.
-He has authored over many articles and book chapters, reviewed papers for major medical journals, served on grant review panels and currently is principal investigator on several federal grants.
+He has an active family medicine practice that includes high-risk OB and cesarean section.
+He has authored many articles and book chapters, reviewed papers for major medical journals served on grant review panels, and currently is principal investigator on several federal grants.
 Dr. Jack has also been active in the worldwide development of family medicine and is a founding member of the

 AAFPs Center for International Initiatives.
 He spent a sabbatical year in Budapest, Hungary in 1995 where he received a special citation from the mayor of Budapest.
 He taught the first ALSO courses in Jordan and Pakistan.
 Dr. Jack has served as a consultant to USAID, the World Bank, the US Department of State, and the Rockefeller and Kellogg Foundations on the development of family medicine in Lesotho, Albania, Jordan, Romania, and Vietnam.